CEO of Domestic Content Distribution, Discovery Communications

-A 30-year veteran of the cable television industry and 26-year veteran of Discovery Communications, Bill Goodwyn serves as President of Strategic Distribution and CEO of Discovery Education.
+A 30-year veteran of the cable television industry and 27-year veteran of Discovery Communications, Bill Goodwyn serves as President of Domestic Content Distribution and President and CEO of Discovery Education.

 Goodwyn oversees all content distribution strategy, sales and marketing activity on behalf of Discovery's U.S. content portfolio encompassing more than 13 networks and their high-definition and video on demand extensions including Discovery Channel, TLC, Animal Planet, Investigation Discovery and Science Channel and leads the company’s fast-growing Discovery Education division, the nation’s top provider of curriculum-based digital content and professional development resources in U.S. schools.